htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

 :classad-attribute:`IwdFlushNFSCache`
-    A boolean expression that controls whether or not HTCondor attempts to flush a submit machine's NFS cache, in order to refresh an HTCondor job's initial working directory.
+    A boolean expression that controls whether or not HTCondor attempts to flush a access point's NFS cache, in order to refresh an HTCondor job's initial working directory.
 The value will be ``True``, unless a job explicitly adds this attribute, setting it to ``False``.